jialetoh/xr-project-team3-2025/README.md

 ### Special Thanks

+- **Sean Cooper & CrazyMonkeyGames** - For creating the original Boxhead flash game series that inspired this VR adaptation
 - **Team 3 Members** - For their dedication and hard work
 - **SUTD 50.052 Extended Reality Course, Professor Peng Song** - For guidance and support
 - **Unity Technologies** - For the game engine